daafonsecato/git-github-ramp/walkthrough/5-hotfix.md

 | --- | --- |
 |  February 5<sup>th</sup> | Hotfix |

 This morning the project manager received a frantic call from the EIC of _Flavor_ magazine.
-The app was so successful that the writers have been inundated with emails from readers submitting their own recipes for consideration.
+The app was so successful that the writers have been inundated with emails from readers submitting their own songs for consideration.
 The number of emails has been so great that their inboxes are completely useless.
 The magazine wants your team to remove the writers' email addresses from the app ASAP.

 ## :running: Activities